Blue Iris – Performance Optimization

 Hardware Acceleration

-- Can improve performance when working correctly
+- Can improve performance when configured correctly

 AI Load

-- AI adds processing demand
+- AI introduces additional processing demand

 - Scale gradually across cameras

-- Monitor impact before expanding
+- Monitor system impact before expanding

 📊 Recommended Baseline